-At that time, The Washington Post is nowhere near as well regarded as The Times and is seen more as a local newspaper.
+At that time, The Washington Post was nowhere near as well regarded as The New York Times and is seen more like a local newspaper.
 Taking over the leadership of the paper from her late husband, Kay Graham initially relies heavily on the advice of her close friend Fritz Beebe (a sublime Tracy Letts) as to how to make the paper more successful.
 But the key relationship that Graham will forge, which then marks the defining of the newspaper, is with her hard-as-nails editor Bradlee.
-Although The Post has some talented reporters – key among them the terrific Bob Odenkirk’s diligent Bob Bagdikian – and they themselves are close to publishing the story as well, Graham and Bradlee watch in frustration the New York Times scoop The Washington Post and publish the Pentagon Papers.
-However when President Nixon then takes The Times to court, restricting them from any further publication of the story, it’s up to the publisher and her editor to decide whether to continue to publish the newly acquired classified documents Bagdikian has since received from Ellsberg and risk prison, in order to let the public know the truth.
+Although The Post has some talented reporters – key among them the terrific Bob Odenkirk’s diligent Ben Bagdikian – and they themselves are close to publishing the story as well, Graham and Bradlee watch in frustration the New York Times scoop The Washington Post and publish the Pentagon Papers.
+However, when President Nixon then takes The New York Times to court, restricting them from any further publication of the story, it’s up to the publisher and her editor to decide whether to continue to publish the newly acquired classified documents Bagdikian has since received from Ellsberg and risk prison, in order to let the public know the truth.

 The scenes between Streep and Hanks are like watching an acting masterclass but they also powerfully show an intelligent woman and an intelligent man finding a common language to fight for something they believe in.
 It’s inspiring stuff as we see Graham grow in confidence and become a leader by making one of the most difficult decisions of her life.
 With an astonishing ensemble cast that alongside the great actors I’ve already mentioned, you also have Sarah Paulson, Bradley Whitford, Carrie Coon, Michael Stulbarg and Jesse Plemons, Spielberg has given us a thought-provoking, exquisitely realised movie that I think, stands amongst his best work.
 And he so cleverly, right at the end of the film, gives us a kind of coda to the main story as you’re taken right into the beginning of Alan J. Pakula’s journalistic masterpiece All the President’s Men so you leave the cinema wanting to go and watch that movie again – and I did – fantastic.